wrenoud/nos-fpm/markdown/chapter_7.md

 Hypack/Hysweep will read from the POS Ethernet feed.
 Any other messages can be turned on, but will be ignored by Hypack/Hysweep.

 2. Hypack Survey Setup
 2.1

 Starting a new Project
- In the main map viewer window: Select File > Project Manager  Select New Project – Name accordingly based on accepted naming convention.
+ In the main map viewer window: Select File &gt; Project Manager  Select New Project – Name accordingly based on accepted naming convention.

 All data will be stored in this project directory unless changed by the surveyor.

 NOTE: Hypack will use the device configuration of the last loaded project.

 2.2

 Setting the Geodetic Parameters
-• When creating a new project, it is very important to set the correct geodetic parameters, including the UTZ zone and the ellipsoid for the survey area.
+* When creating a new project, it is very important to set the correct geodetic parameters, including the UTZ zone and the ellipsoid for the survey area.

-• Click on the “world” icon in the main toolbar to access the geodetic parameters.
+* Click on the “world” icon in the main toolbar to access the geodetic parameters.

-• Select the appropriate grid (UTM North) and zone for the survey area
+* Select the appropriate grid (UTM North) and zone for the survey area
-• Choose the GRS-1980 ellipsoid.
+* Choose the GRS-1980 ellipsoid.
 This is the proper ellipsoid for the NAD-83 datum.
 See Image 2.

-• Also confirm that the distance and depth units are set to meters.
+* Also confirm that the distance and depth units are set to meters.

 Image 1- Toolbar

 NOAA FIELD UNITS HYPACK / HYSWEEP DEVICE SETUP SOP HYPACK 2013 – Updated April 2013

 *Page 2*

 ------------------------------------------------------------------------------------------------------------------------

 Image 2 – Geodetic Parameters
 2.3